jkirsteins/simple-account-api-demo/README.md

 - when a transfer is finalized, the total of the source account should be adjusted accordingly.
 The receiving accounts should have their available/total balance increased immediately.

+## Resulting API

+This project aims to have a strict "resource-based" API, instead of an API that models remote procedures.

+**NOTE: the trailing slash is important**

+    # Create an account
+    POST /api/v1/account/

+    # Get an account
+    GET /api/v1/account/:visual_id

+    # Create a transfer request
+    POST /api/v1/account/:visual_id/transfer_request/

+    # Get the status (approved/pending/denied) of a transfer request
+    GET /api/v1/account/:visual_id/transfer_request/:transfer_request_id/status

+    # Get all approval requirements for a transfer request
+    GET /api/v1/account/:visual_id/transfer_request/:transfer_request_id/approval_requirement/

+    # Submit information to satisfy a specific approval requirement for a transfer request
+    PUT /api/v1/account/:visual_id/transfer_request/:transfer_request_id/approval_requirement/:approval_requirement_id

+    # Create a transfer (after a transfer request is approved)
+    POST /api/v1/account/:visual_id/transfer/

+    # Get an existing transfer (pending or finalized)
+    GET /api/v1/account/:visual_id/transfer/:transfer_id

+    # Finalize a pending transfer (meant for external transfer monitoring services)
+    PUT/api/v1/account/:visual_id/transfer/:transfer_id

+### Versioning

+It is important to consider API versioning from the ground up.
+All of the endpoints in this example are put under "/api/v1/".

+While an argument could be made that putting the version information in the route is suboptimal, it can be changed more easily than introducing versioning to an unversioned API.

+### Plural vs Singular

+This project opts for "always singular" - e.g. "/account/" vs "/accounts/".

+## Glossary and Terminology

+- the source code uses the term "visual id" when referring to account IDs.
+The "visual id" - given an account of type X, and name Y, is "X:Y".
+  E.g. an "EUR" account "LV40HABA..." will have the "visual id" "EUR:LV40HABA...".

 ## Auditing Requirements

 Financial institutions might have strict regulatory auditing requirements, so we can not rely on regular logging.